ministryofjustice/moj_frontend_toolkit/README.md

 data-activetabclass="is-active" - set a bespoke active tab class.

 data-activetabclass="is-active" - set a bespoke active pane class.
 By default, the module CSS sets all panes to `display:none` and the active pane to `display:block`.

+data-activetabelement="li" - set to `a` to apply the active class to the link rather than the closest `li`.